Nice to meet you.

 A private proxy server won’t be available for everyone, and you’ll need to buy one to be able to use it.
 You’ll also need a username and password, and because it’s private, it's much faster and boasts a stronger connection than public proxies.

-Benefits of a proxy server
+Benefits of using a proxy

-Drawbacks of a proxy server
+Drawbacks of using a proxy

 What is a VPN?